Tate's Schools and Teachers Programme

 “The pupils have truly enjoyed the experience.
 The workshop gave them the opportunity to explore the art works and art making in the gallery space.
 Many have never been outside of the area where they live.” – Teacher, Pupil Referral Unit

-ArtSocial Foundation is happily supporting this programme that promotes children’s development and understanding, learning about themselves and others through an interaction with art.
+ArtSocial Foundation is happily supporting this programme that promotes children’s development and understanding, learning about themselves and others through interaction with art.

 “It’s a chance to be with an artist, frees them from ‘the classroom’, removes barriers and makes art more accessible.” – Teacher, on an Artist-led Workshop